angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment1.md

 <h3 class="page-heading">Collaboration Policy</h3>

 <p class="homepage">
 You must write all the code you hand in for CS134, except for code that we give you as part of the assignment.
-You may discuss clarifications about the assignments with other students, but you may not discuss solutions or look at or copy each others' code.
+You may discuss clarifications about the assignments with other students, but you may not discuss solutions or look at or copy each other's code.
 Please do not publish your code or make it available to future CS134 students -- for example, please do not make your code visible on GitHub.
 Please see the main class homepage for information about the use of AI.
 </p>

 <h3 class="page-heading">Revamped Assignment Notes</h3>